Karen-W-2002/image-smoothing-mpi/README.md

 For parallelizing the image smoothing program, the most tedious part I had to do was debugging a part because I did a calculation wrong for the displacement.
 However, that was not a difficult part at all.

 The most difficult part of this was every loop, every single processor has to pass a part of their program to their neighbors so they can perform smoothing with a newly updated data.
 I am worried that this can result in making the program much slower than it is supposed to be.
 Also makes the code a bit messier.

-## My errors
-The code is not perfect yet, and this is because of problems updating the data between each processor.
-So you can see in the result that the image is not smooth enough between the processors, however everything else works perfectly fine, including vector scatter and gather.